jewel/clearskies/protocol/rsync.md

 Rsync Tree Extension
 -----------------------

-This is an optional protocol feature.
-The official feature string is "rsync_tree".
-Feature negotiation is covered in the core protocol documentation.
+This is an optional protocol extension.
+The official extension string is "rsync_tree".
+Extension negotiation is covered in the core protocol documentation.

 The rsync algorithm can also be used to reduce the amount of bandwidth